codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/sending-the-notification-to-jira.md

 toc: true
 ---

-The plugin marketplace offers several freestyle steps that can be used in your Codefresh pipeline through plugins.
+The plugin marketplace offers several freestyle steps that can be used in your Codefresh pipeline through steps.

-One of those plugins is the [Jira Issue Manager](https://codefresh.io/steps/step/codefreshdemo%2Fjira-issue-manager).
+One of those steps is the [Jira Issue Manager](https://codefresh.io/steps/step/jira-issue-manager).

 Prerequisites
 * [Have a Codefresh Pipeline]({{site.baseurl}}/docs/getting-started/create-a-basic-pipeline/) set-up